Newsies: Plot

-Newsies from around New York gather at Medda Larkson's Bowery.
-Jack, David, and Spot give speeches, encouraging the newsies to stick together and not give up on their cause.
-Before they all go back to their own boroughs, Medda cheers them up with a song ("High Times, Hard Times").
-The police then break up the rally and arrest the newsies, but Denton steps in to pay their legal fines.
-Snyder testifies against Jack and reveals to the others that Jack's real name is Francis Sullivan; his mother is deceased and his father incarcerated.
-Jack is sentenced to four years of rehabilitation in the Refuge.
-Denton is reassigned as a war correspondent and can no longer report on the strike.
-Jack is taken to see Pulitzer, who offers to waive his sentence and pay him a salary if he will work as a strikebreaker.
-When Pulitzer threatens to have the other newsies thrown into the Refuge, Jack complies.
-The boys attempt to rescue Jack, but he tells them to leave.
+At sympathetic performer Medda Larkson's Bowery, Jack, David, and Spot encourage the gathered newsies from across the city to stick together for their cause.
+Before they return to their own boroughs, Medda cheers them up with a song ("High Times, Hard Times").
+The police arrive and arrest the newsies, but Denton pays their legal fines.
+Snyder testifies against Jack, revealing that his real name is Francis Sullivan, his mother is deceased, and his father incarcerated.
+Jack is sentenced to four years of rehabilitation in the Refuge, while Denton is reassigned as a war correspondent, unable to report on the strike.
+Pulitzer offers to waive Jack's sentence and pay him a salary if he works despite the strike; otherwise, he will have the other newsies thrown into the Refuge.
+The boys attempt to rescue Jack, who tells them to leave.

-The newsies are shocked and dismayed to see Jack report for work the next day.
-When the Delanceys attack the Jacobs children, Jack steps in to save them, despite knowing this will break his deal with Pulitzer.
-The newsies learn from Denton that their strike has had little effect on public opinion, since the city thrives on child labor and Pulitzer has ordered newspapers not to report on the strike.
-Using an old printing press of Pulitzer's, they publish a "Newsie Banner" which they distribute to child workers citywide ("Once and For All").
+Though the newsies are shocked and dismayed to see Jack at work the next day, he rescues the Jacobs brothers when the Delanceys attack their sister, knowingly breaking his deal with Pulitzer.
+Denton notifies the newsies that their strike has not swayed public opinion, since the city thrives on child labor and Pulitzer has warned newspapers against reporting on the strike.
+Using an old printing press of Pulitzer's, they publish a "Newsie Banner" which they distribute to child laborers citywide ("Once and For All").
 Denton shares the paper with Governor Theodore Roosevelt, exposing the mistreatment of children at the Refuge.
-Numerous child laborers join the strike, bringing the city's workforce to a standstill.
-Jack and David confront Pulitzer, who finally gives in to their demands.
+Numerous child laborers join the strike, stalling the city's workforce.
+Jack and David confront Pulitzer, who finally concedes.

 Roosevelt has Snyder arrested, releases the children from the Refuge, and thanks Jack for alerting him to the situation.
 He offers Jack a ride, and Jack asks to be taken to the train yards so he can head to Santa Fe.
-The newsies are disheartened by this, but Jack returns shortly, having been convinced by Roosevelt that he still has things to accomplish in New York.
-As the newsies celebrate his return, Sarah and Jack kiss, and Spot gets a ride back to Brooklyn from Roosevelt.
+The newsies are disheartened by this, but Jack returns shortly, with Roosevelt having convinced him that he belongs in New York.
+As the newsies celebrate his return, Sarah and Jack kiss, and Roosevelt returns Spot to Brooklyn.